-Held over the course of a week, this festival draws worshippers from across Japan, but the most important guests are the gods.
+Held over the course of a week, the Kamiari Festival draws worshippers from across Japan, but the most important guests are the gods.
 Gathering to hold matchmaking discussions, the eight million gods will determine the lives of their followers.

 Please note that this is a relatively sombre festival and not all ceremonies are open to the public.
-The events take place from the 11th to the 17th of the 10th lunar month, which generally means it falls in November, but dates change each year.To prevent the spread of COVID-19, many events have been canceled.
+The events take place from the 11th to the 17th of the 10th lunar month, which generally means it falls in November, but dates change each year.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.